Mercosur: Merchandise trade

+Economic development

+Internal trade in the Mercosur block has grown from $4 billion in 1990 to $41 billion in 2022.

 Structure

 The Asunción Treaty and Ouro Preto Protocol established the basis for the institutional Mercosur structure, creating the Common Market Council and the Common Market Group, both of which function at the outset of the transition phase.
-As provided for in this Treaty, before establishing the common market the member nations must call a special meeting to determine the definitive institutional structure for the public agencies managing Mercosur, as well as define the specific functions of each agency and the decision making process.
+As provided for in this Treaty, before establishing the common market the member nations must call a special meeting to determine the definitive institutional structure for the public agencies managing Mercosur, as well as define the specific functions of each agency and the decision-making process.

 Common Market Council

 The council is the highest-level agency of Mercosur with the authority to conduct its policy, and responsibility for compliance with the objects and time frames set forth in the Asuncion Treaty.
 The council is composed of the Ministers of Foreign Affairs and the Economy (or the equivalent) of all five countries.
 Member states preside over the Council in rotating alphabetical order, for six-month periods.
 Meetings: Council members shall meet whenever necessary, but at least once a year.
 The presidents of the member nations shall partake of the annual Common Market Council meeting whenever possible.
 Decision Making: Council decisions shall be made by consensus, with representation of all member states.